 The fatality rate in the offshore oil and gas industry is 7x higher than any other industry in the United States.

 These benefits include expenses such as rent, utilities, food and medical costs.
-You are eligible to receive this pay until you reach Maximum Medical Improvement (MMI).
+You are eligible to receive this payment until you reach Maximum Medical Improvement (MMI).
 The term MMI means full medical recovery with the approval of a physician to return to work.

 The lawyers at the Law Offices of L. Clayton Burgess have the expertise needed to get you the compensation you deserve.
 Personal injury consultations are always free.
 Contact us today to schedule a meeting with a maritime attorney.
 Our New Orleans, Louisiana lawyers operate on a no win/no fee basis.
 If we don’t recover damages on your case there is no cost to you.